Mental Toughness and Training Consistency

 Change the Scenery, Not the Plan

-Sometimes a motivation dip is just boredom in disguise.
-You don’t need a new training plan — you need a new route, a training partner, or a different time of day.
-Small environmental changes can reignite engagement without disrupting the underlying structure of your training block.
+Sometimes a motivation dip is boredom in disguise.
+A new route, a training partner, or a different time of day can reignite engagement without disrupting the underlying structure of your training block.

 Race-Day Mental Strategies

 All the consistency in the world leads to one moment: the starting line.
-And when the gun goes off, your legs will carry you only as far as your mind allows.
+When the gun goes off, your legs will carry you only as far as your mind allows.

 A good mantra is short, personal, and believable.
-“I am the greatest athlete in the world” won’t help when you are 30 kilometers into a marathon and your quads are screaming.
-But something like “I trained for this” or “One more mile, then decide” gives your brain something concrete to hold onto.
+“I am the greatest athlete in the world” will not help when you are 30 kilometers into a marathon and your quads are burning.
+Something like “I trained for this” or “One more mile, then decide” gives your brain something concrete to hold onto (Hatzigeorgiadis et al., 2011).

 Choose two or three mantras before race day.
-Practice them in training — especially during hard intervals.
-By the time you need them in the race, they should feel automatic.
+Practice them in training, especially during hard intervals.
+By race day they should feel automatic.

 Segmenting the Effort

-The single most effective race-day mental strategy is chunking.
-Don’t think about the finish line 40 kilometers away.
-Think about the next aid station.
-The next landmark.
-The next kilometer marker.
+One of the most effective race-day mental strategies is chunking (Brick, MacIntyre & Campbell, 2014).
+Instead of thinking about the finish line 40 kilometers away, focus on the next aid station, the next landmark, the next kilometer marker.

 Elite marathoners often break the race into thirds, each with a different mental focus: